 The notion of a connected landscape was popularized by the greenways movement.
 In the late nineties, Charles Little wrote Greenways for America (Creating the North American Landscape), which popularized an existing movement to get Americans out of their cars and into the landscape through what he called "greenways" (Little, 1995).
 These were loosely defined as "linear open spaces that preserve and restore nature in cities, suburbs and rural areas...to link parks and open spaces and provide corridors for wildlife migration."
-Later, the concept of green corridors was introduced, with much the same meaning.
+Later, duced, with much the same meaning.